ThunderLoom/ThunderLoom/README.md

-ThunderLoom, a shader for woven cloth
+Practical offline rendering of woven cloth

 STAG paper 16

 Although the code will be released publicly within short, this is not the final